Comparing Different Factory Layouts

-Both of these factories sell to eight computer stores, have identical sales prices, and are fully trained (manufacturing and sales units are level 9, all workers are blue).
+Both of these factories sell to eight computer stores, have identical sales prices, and are fully trained (manufacturing and sales units are level 9, and all workers are blue).
 Both factories are at full capacity.

 Here are monthly computer sales sampled over six years (last month's revenue divided by sales price).

-In another experiment I built two small bed factories with different layout plans to see which sells more.
+In another experiment, I built two small bed factories with different layout plans to see which sells more.
 Here are the two layouts.

 Here are some more results of different factories at full capacity.

 One of the manufacturing units on the left topped out at level four which tells me the third sales unit was necessary to sell more fruit snacks.
 These are large fruit snack factories.